thegetty/quire-docs/content/documentation/citation-bibliographies.md

 ### Display the Short Reference in Bibliographies

-Bibliographies displayed automatically at the bottom of pages, and those generated with the `q-bibliography` shortcode, can just be a list of the full version of the reference, or can include the short version as well.
+Bibliographies displayed automatically at the bottom of pages, and those generated with the `q-bibliography` shortcode, can be a list of the full version of the reference, or can include the short version as well.
 This is controlled globally (all bibliographies in the project have to be the same format) in the `config.yml` file with the `displayBiblioShort` property, can be set to `"true"` or `"false"`.